 Even something like excessive rain could cause your peach tree to become stressed.
 Has it been raining a lot in your area recently?

-If you’ve had several inches of rainfall in the area, then maybe your peach tree has been watered too much lately.
-You could have even accidentally watered it too much yourself and caused the peach tree some stress.
+If you’ve had several inches of rainfall in the area, maybe your tree has been watered too much lately.
+You could have even accidentally watered it too much yourself and caused it some stress.

-Too much water winds up being a bad thing for peach trees, and the same thing can be said for most other trees and plants.
+Too much water winds up being a bad thing and the same thing can be said for most other trees and plants.
 It could be that the leaves changing colors like this is just a sign of stress.

-Try letting the peach tree dry out a little if possible so that it can bounce back.
-If rainfall is the issue, then you might be able to take steps to protect the tree from rain until it has the chance to dry out some.
+Try letting the tree dry out a little if possible so that it can bounce back.
+If rainfall is the issue, you might be able to take steps to protect it from rain until it has the chance to dry out some.

 Admittedly, this could be kind of annoying to do, but it might be a good idea anyway.
 This is one of the reasons why it’s so important to pay attention to precipitation data and to know exactly how much water peach trees are supposed to get on average.

 A young peach tree needs to receive one to two gallons of water each week.
-Once the peach tree has matured, it’s going to take the same amount of water approximately every 10 days.
+Once it has matured, it’s going to take the same amount of water approximately every 10 days.

-You don’t want to water the peach tree before checking the soil, though.
+You don’t want to water it before checking the soil, though.
 The soil should be evenly moist, but it should never be sopping wet.

 5 – Overly Warm Weather